 Sociology is a rather challenging discipline as it questions our taken-for-granted assumptions of social lives – the social realities we ‘know’ are usually not what they seem.
 This also makes studying sociology a transforming journey because it makes us see the world we have lived all our lives anew.
 To guide students in this journey, we make use of everyday experience and multi-media to nurture students’ critical thinking and the ability to apply theories in understanding everyday practices.
 We hope to make sociology relevant to students’ lives in this fast changing world.

 Course learning outcomes

-- Apply sociological concepts and perspectives in analyzing your everyday lives and current issues
+- Apply sociological concepts in everyday lives and social issues.

 Croteau, D. & Hoynes, W. 2020.
 Experience Sociology (4/e).
 New York: McGraw-Hill.

 Giddens, A. & Sutton, P.W.
 2017.
 Sociology (8/e).
 Cambridge: Polity.

 Haralambos, M. & Holborn, M. 2013.
 Sociology: Themes and Perspectives (8/e).
 London: Harper Collins.